-The following accounts are provincial accounts that match or mirror national primary accounts that are available for use by non-invasive cardiology and vascular laboratory services.
+The following primary accounts are available for use by diagnostic services.
+Refer to the most current annual Provincial User Guide for further reporting detail.
 Each organization should use only those applicable to the size and specialization of their service.
 The decision to set up separate functional centres for various services should be made in consultation with the finance department staff.
+The 'C' noted after some accounts denotes clearing accounts from which all expenses must be cleared and assigned to the user functional centre at the end of each fiscal year.